jeff1evesque/login-activity/README.md

 - count of failed log-ins

 **Note:** the csv file will also contain a header row, labeling each of the above metric.

+**Note:** this project may later implement the python `request.get()` method, instead of directly parsing a json-file within the web-application `/data/` subdirectory.

 ## Installation